Beyond the Screen: Filipino Poetry in All Languages

 Poetry is for Everyone

+What if we see poetry differently?
 Philippine poetry has never belonged only to the well-learned or the academic.
 It is for the common tao, the everyday Filipino who lives with song, prayer, story, and verse.
-Not for self-promotion, but to keep the art of Philippine poetry alive, share your poetry through

 ✔️ Books and prints that outlast online posts

-✔️ Songs, poetry readings, and performances in schools, homes, and streets
+✔️ Songs, readings, and live performances

 ✔️ Photo-memoirs that carry memory forward